 This document forms the specifications for Role-Based Access Control which was introduced as part of the Unleash v4 release.

-- Root resources - Everything that lives across the entire Unleash instance.
-Examples of this includes:
+- Global resources - Everything that lives across the entire Unleash instance.
+Examples of this include:

 - activation strategies

 - context field definitions

 - Project resources - Resources which are only available under a project.
 Today this is only “feature toggles” (but we expect more resources to live under a project in the future).
 A feature toggle will belong to only one single project.
 In Unleash-Open source there exists only a single project, the “default” project, while Unleash Enterprise supports multiple projects.